-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+- Their complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system, such as a summary leaflet.